FaolanH/principles_of_data_analytics/README.md

 #

-### Task 4: Explore the Data Structure - the shape of the dataset, first and last five rows, feature names and target classes were investigated in this task
+### Task 4: Visualise features - using matplotlib, plot histograms adding appropriate labels and headings to the plot.

 #### Relevant Resources to view for Task 4:
-##### Packages: sklearn, pandas, numpy
+##### Packages: matplotlib, pandas, numpy
 ##### Documentation: sklearn, iris dataset - it is useful to look at these resources to....

 #

-### Task 5: Explore the Data Structure - the shape of the dataset, first and last five rows, feature names and target classes were investigated in this task
+### Task 5: Investigate Relationships - Create a scatterplot for any two features in the dataset, colour code three different classes

 #### Relevant Resources to view for Task 5:
 ##### Packages: sklearn, pandas, numpy